CZ-NIC/knot/doc/operation.rst

 ========================================

 It's always possible to read and edit zone contents via zone file manipulation.
-However, it may lead to confusion if the zone contents are continuously being changed by DDNS, DNSSEC signing and the like.
+It may lead to confusion, however, if the zone contents are continuously being changed by DDNS, DNSSEC signing and the like.
 In such a case, the safe way to modify the zone file is to freeze zone events first::

     $ knotc -b zone-freeze example.com.
     $ knotc -b zone-flush example.com.

-After calling freeze to the zone, there still may be running zone operations (e.g. signing), causing freeze pending.
-Because of it the blocking mode is used to ensure the operation was finished.
+After calling freeze on the zone, there still may be running zone operations (e.g. signing), causing freeze pending.
+Because of this, the blocking mode is used to ensure the operation was finished.
 Then the zone can be flushed to a file.

 Now the zone file can be safely modified (e.g. using a text editor).